 The pre-med mentor program is designed to provide direction to students interested in attending medical school following the completion of a degree in clinical laboratory science.
 The primary purpose of this program is to help the student, by means of meetings and counseling, to prepare for and apply to medical school.
 Preparation for the Medical College Admission Test (MCAT), the admission interview, and other aspects of personal preparation are considered.
-The goal of this program is to provide to those students with both academic

-Department of Laboratory Sciences and Primary Care and professional potential the best opportunity to successfully gain admission to medical school.
+The goal of this program is to provide to those students with both academic and professional potential the best opportunity to successfully gain admission to medical school.

-Standard prerequsiites plus the following:
+Standard prerequisites plus the following:

+Required Course Semester Hours

-Organic Chemistry I & II 8 hours
+Organic Chemistry II 4

-Physics I & II 8 hours
+Physics I & II 8

-Calculus I or Statistics 3 hours
+Calculus I or Statistics 3

-Biochemistry 4 hours
+Biochemistry 4

+Must verify with medical school of choosing as prerequisites vary per school